aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/7-OIDC identity provider based authentication for Amazon EKS/4-Configuring authorization using RBAC/index.en.md

 we've retrieved the necessary ID token and refresh token from Cognito, and updated the ~/.kube/config file with the OIDC authenticator settings.

 The next step is to add some context to your kubeconfig to relate this user to the specific EKS cluster we're working with.
-We'll create a new context called oidc-secret-reader that associates the "cognito-user" with the EKS cluste
+We'll create a new context called oidc-secret-reader that associates the "cognito-user" with the EKS cluster

 :::code{language=bash showLineNumbers=false showCopyAction=true}
-kubectl config set-context oidc-secret-reader --cluster arn:aws:eks:<region>:<account-number>:cluster/<ClusterName> --user cognito-user kubectl config use-context oidc-secret-reader
+AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text) AWS_REGION=$(aws configure get region) kubectl config set-context oidc-secret-reader --cluster arn:aws:eks:$AWS_REGION:$AWS_ACCOUNT_ID:cluster/$CLUSTER_NAME --user cognito-user kubectl config use-context oidc-secret-reader
 :::